awslabs/sbt-aws/docs/public/README.md

 First, let's open the [DynamoDB console](https://console.aws.amazon.com/dynamodbv2/home#).
 Once open, click the `Explore Items` link on the left.
 On the "Tables" screen, select the table that starts with `ControlPlaneStack`.
 Notice there is an entry for the tenant we just onboarded.
 Also notice it's probably still "in progress"

-Recall that we deployed a `JobRunner` with our application plane, and it's a wrapper around an AWS Step Function that runs our provisioning script via CodeBuild.
+Recall that we deployed a `ScriptJob` with our application plane, and it's a wrapper around an AWS Step Function that runs our provisioning script via CodeBuild.
 Let's take a look at that Step Function now by clicking navigating to [Step Functions in the console](https://console.aws.amazon.com/states/home) (ensure you're in the same region you deployed to).

 The Step Function is likely still running, but feel free to examine the execution.
 Once finished, it'll return the results back to EventBridge, and close the loop with the Control plane.